The Garden City Western Railway operates in southwest Kansas with the reporting mark GCW.

 The Garden City Western Railroad was built in 1915 by the Garden City Sugar and Land Company of Garden City, Kansas.
 Its officials were J. Stewart, president; Spencer Penrose, vice-president; F.A.
 Gillispie, secretary-treasurer; and W.B.
 Benson, general freight agent.

-The road was initially 14 miles in length from the Sugar Factory at Garden City in a northwesterly direction through farmlands held by the Garden City Sugar and Land Company.
-It was constructed to take care of products of Garden City Sugar and Land Company’s holdings in land.
+The road was initially 14 miles long, running northwesterly from the Sugar Factory at Garden City, through farmland held by the Garden City Sugar and Land Company.
+It was constructed to care for the products of Garden City Sugar and Land Company’s landholdings.

 Early on, it primarily served the beet and alfalfa district.
-However, it afterward expanded when there was a significant increase in wheat acreage in the northwest part of Finney County.
+However, it later expanded following a significant increase in wheat acreage in the northwest part of Finney County.
 By 1930, the railway shipped many carloads of grain every year, and there were three principal stations or loading points on this line.
-In addition to beet and alfalfa loading equipment, Wolfe station had a 15,000-bushel-capacity elevator owned by Tom Daniels of Deerfield.
+In addition to beet and alfalfa loading equipment, Wolfe Station had a 15,000-bushel-capacity elevator owned by Tom Daniels of Deerfield.
 At Lowe Station, the Everly Grain Company had a 15,000-bushel elevator.
 This point also had large stockyards and a grocery store.
 Peterson also had a beet-loading station.

 The Garden City Western Railway was sold to the Garden City Coop, Inc. in 1982.
 On September 1, 1991, the Garden City Northern Railway merged with the Garden City Western Railway.
 It was sold again to Pioneer Railcorp on April 29, 1999.
 At that time, its primary commodities included grain, frozen beef, fertilizer, farm implements, feed products, and utility poles.